"The boss disregarded you. No reward. You lost half of spirits and half of dead revived."

 - You better kill the Tonberrys before they get close enough to one-shot everyone.

 - Optional boss Gogo the Mimic in Final Fantasy V, in an unusually psychologically cruel variant on the trope.
-Gogo lives in a sunken tower, guarding a unique and valuable treasure (The Mime Job Class), so your party only has seven minutes to get in, get to the bottom, kill Gogo, get the treasure, and get out — no shortcuts like Teleporting out after allowed.
+Gogo lives in a sunken tower, guarding a unique and valuable treasure (The Mime Job Class), so your party only has seven minutes to get in, get to the bottom, kill Gogo, get the treasure, and get out.
 Upon reaching Gogo, the player's instinct is to start unloading everything they have on him, most world-killy first.
 However, he'll counter EVERYTHING you do with something that hurts even more — even if you can deplete his HP this way, you won't have enough time to make it out alive.
 The trick?
 Do nothing.
 Sit there as the counter ticks closer to Critical Existence Failure and do nothing but pray Gogo decides to wander off soon enough to allow you to leave alive, several minutes, usually.
 It's utterly nerve-wracking.

 - Another reason why the Final Fantasy series loves this trope: Emerald Weapon in Final Fantasy VII, a Bonus Boss with a preset time limit of 20 minutes for the player to beat it (which can be circumvented by equipping the ridiculously obtuse Underwater materia).